 - Are there any mistake or ways to improve the writing as follow?

 ** I have been working for ABC company since 1986, due for retirement in December 2007.
-Even though there are still half a year time [another six months] to complete my service with my current employer, my enthusiasm and determination to continue my working career urge me to value [take] this opportunity to express my great interest for the opening of a [delete - not necessary to state this] position of 'Customer Service Representative'.
+Even though there are still half a year time to complete my service with my current employer, my enthusiasm and determination to continue my working career urge me to value this opportunity to express my great interest for the opening of a position of 'Customer Service Representative'.

-- If I don't get the name of who posted the ad, is it appropriate to start the letter as Dear Hiring Manager (I found this salutation on website sample letter)?
-Dear Sir or Madam would be the usual; what you have may be acceptable.
-Depends a bit on the local preference on formality.
+- If I don't get the name whom posted the ad.
+Is it appropriate to start the letter as Dear Hiring Manager (I found this salutation on website sample letter)?